Lakshya Sen Advances to All England Open Quarterfinals

-Indian badminton star Lakshya Sen showcased exceptional grit and skill to defeat Hong Kong's Ng Ka Long Angus, securing his place in the All England Open quarterfinals.
+Indian badminton star Lakshya Sen showcased his skill and determination, defeating Ng Ka Long Angus to advance to the quarterfinals of the prestigious All England Open Badminton Championships.

 Key Points

-- Lakshya Sen defeated Ng Ka Long Angus in a thrilling three-game match to reach the All England Open quarterfinals.
+- Lakshya Sen defeated Hong Kong's Ng Ka Long Angus in a thrilling three-set match at the All England Open.

-- Sen displayed resilience and sharp placement to overcome his opponent, a former world top 10 player.
+- Sen displayed resilience and tactical prowess to overcome his opponent and secure a spot in the quarterfinals.

-- The Indian shuttler will face either Li Shi Feng or Nhat Nguyen in the next round.
+- The Indian shuttler will face either Li Shi Feng of China or Nhat Nguyen of Ireland in the next round.

-- Sen's strong defence and ability to inject pace into rallies proved crucial in securing the victory.
+- Sen's aggressive returns and sharp placement were key to his victory in the opening game.

-- Lakshya Sen, a 2022 finalist, is aiming for a strong performance at the prestigious All England Open Badminton Championships.
+- After losing the second set, Lakshya Sen demonstrated mental fortitude to dominate the third set and win the match.

 A relentless Lakshya Sen produced a gritty performance to beat Hong Kong's Ng Ka Long Angus and storm into the men's singles quarterfinals of the All England Open Badminton Championships here on Thursday.